ymussi/john-brave-cane/README.md

 $ python run.py
 ```

-The API Doc can be accessed at: http://localhost:5000/docs
+The API Doc can be accessed at: http://localhost:5000/docs or http://localhost:5000/graphql

 ## Running with docker container